These are some of our most popular activities but we are always adding to these.

 Our Technology Sessions

 New Directions has always had a passion for new technology and we run a dedicated technology group.
-The group members have undertaken a wide variety of activities such as photography, computer coding, animation, 3-d printing, and robotics and the session is a firm favourite with people.
+The group members have undertaken a wide variety of activities such as photography, animation and media, the session is a firm favourite with people.

 The Project 6 Group